Where to Find the Best Canadian Small-Cap Stocks

 The Best Small-Cap Stocks for the Second Half of 2019

 I haven’t done a deep dive into any of these five Canadian small-cap stocks yet.
-And none have made the cut to be included in Cabot Small-Cap Confidential, where we have an average gain of over 40% in current stocks and over 50% in stocks sold in 2018.
+And none have made the cut to be included in Cabot Small-Cap Confidential, where we have an average gain of 70% in current stocks and locked in average gains of 39% in 2018.

 But all seem compelling to me for different reasons right now.